galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 > 1. {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.6.0+galaxy4) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy ComputeGraph** {% icon tool %})
->    - *"Use programme defaults"*: `No`
+>    - *"Use programme defaults"*: {% icon history-share %} `No`
 >    - *"Resolution, high value for more and smaller clusters"*: `0.6` {: .hands_on}

 Nearly plotting time!
 But one final piece is to add in SOME gene information.
-Right now we'll focus on genes driving the clusters, but fear not, we'll add in more information later!
+Let's focus on genes driving the clusters.

 ## FindMarkers

 > ### {% icon hands_on %} Hands-on: FindMarkers
 >
-> 1. {% tool [Scanpy FindMarkers](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_markers/scanpy_find_markers/1.6.0+galaxy2) %} with the following parameters:
+> 1. {% tool [Scanpy FindMarkers](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_markers/scanpy_find_markers/1.6.0+galaxy3) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy FindClusters** {% icon tool %})
->    - *"Use programme defaults"*: `Yes`
+>    - *"Use programme defaults"*: {% icon history-share %} `No` <--- trust me, there's an odd glitch here in some tool versions that is solved by simply ticking `No` here
 >
 > 2. **Rename** {% icon galaxy-pencil %} output table (not h5ad) `Markers - cluster`
 >